nenes25/eicaptcha/README.md

  This module relies upon the override of the ContactController.

- The last version used composer to get recaptcha lib.

- If you clone the repository don't forget to use `composer update` in order to download the necessary recaptcha composer package.
+ Don't forget to use `composer update` in order to download the necessary recaptcha composer package.
- Otherwise you could download the last release wich bundle all necessary files.

  For more details about this module  :